markstephencassidysr/Cryptocurrency/Project_Proposal.md

 In this project we aim to examine the relationship between social media’s influence on large market share cryptocurrencies as well as any correlation between traditional stock market and cryptocurrency performance.

 **Are there any trends in cryptocurrency performance related to mentions on Twitter?**
-**Does the performance of cryptocurrencies relate to the traditional stock market?**
+\n**Does the performance of cryptocurrencies relate to the traditional stock market?**

 We will look at daily data from June 2018 through June 2020.